-November 3, 2024, Bossard Library partnered with the STEPS programs to host a History Research Day.
+November 3, 2024, Bossard Library partnered with the STEPS & CHOIC-ES programs to host a History Research Day.
 This event was an opportunity for students to prepare for their Ohio History Day competition on March 1, 2025.
-Mr. Tribe, History professor at the University of Rio Grande, Randall Fulks, Bossard Library's reference services manager, and Grace Cremeans, a former Ohio History Day participant that placed nationally in the competition.
+Mr. Tribe, History professor at the University of Rio Grande, Randall Fulks, Bossard Library's reference services manager, and Grace Cremeens, a former Ohio History Day participant that placed nationally in the competition.
 Students were able to narrow broad topics down, locate reference material to check out and have deep discussions on the topics being investigated.

-On December 14,2024, the STEPS programs had a long day traveling to Columbus, Ohio for some first time experiences.
+On December 14,2024, the CHOICES and STEPS programs had a long day traveling to Columbus, Ohio for some first time experiences.
 First students arrived at The Spaghetti Warehouse an American-Italian restraint for some delicious food.
-The students were able to see the unique feature the trolley car that is in every Spaghetti Warehouse's dinging room.
-After lunch the students walked to the Ohio Theater, which opened it's doors in 1928 and is a National Historic Landmark to see the Nutcracker a 1892 twoact ballet set on Christmas Eve at the foot of a Christmas tree in a child's imagination featuring the Nutcracker doll.
+The students were able to see the unique feature the trolley walked to the Ohio Theater, which opened it's doors in 1928 and is a National Historic Landmark to see the Nutcracker a 1892 two-act ballet set on Christmas Eve at the foot of a Christmas tree in a child's imagination featuring the Nutcracker doll.
 The children enjoyed the experiences of the day.